 Christie Moser currently serves as the Vice President of Member Business Services for the Cary Chamber of Commerce.
 After 10 years at the chamber, she runs the membership division along with Leadership Cary, and all chamber events.

-In this role, he has responsibility for building awareness of Fidelity Charitable’s programs and nurturing current donors in their ongoing relationships with the organization.
-Prior to Fidelity Charitable, Mr. Fusi held marketing and consulting leadership roles at Starbucks Corporation, C.R.
+In this role, he has responsibility for marketing operations, communication strategy, direct-to-consumer sales, partnerships, and brand development.
+Prior to Safe + Fair, Stephen held marketing and consulting leadership roles at Fidelity Charitable, Starbucks Corporation, C.R.
 Bard, Procter & Gamble and Ingersoll Rand.